 Penn Nano Cluster-Hiring Initiative

 The School of Engineering and Applied Science (SEAS) at the University of Pennsylvania seeks to build interdisciplinary faculty clusters of eminence at the forefront of nanotechnology.
-In anticipation of the opening of the $100M Krishna P. Singh Center for Nanotechnology, a premier facility that integrates state-of-the-art nanocharacterization and nanofabrication facilities, numerous hires will comprehensively span forefront measurement, novel phenomena, innovative devices, and integrated systems.
+The newly opened Krishna P. Singh Center for Nanotechnology is a $100M facility integrating state-of-the-art nanocharacterization and nanofabrication facilities.
+This second phase seeks numerous hires who will comprehensively span forefront measurement, novel phenomena, innovative devices, and integrated systems.
 Successful candidates will be expected to couple with existing resources to synergistically build new areas of international impact.

 Broad themes of interest include:

 - Emerging fields at the interface of nano and biotechnology;

 - Advanced nanoprobes pushing the frontiers of multi-modal interactions, in-situ control, and/or ultra fast dynamics;